melisamalala/githubsearchpages/README.md

 ## Technical Requirements

-Placing of access key within the envionment.ts file and placing it within the .gitignore file
+Placing of access key within the environment.ts file and placing it within the .gitignore file

 Http service that uses a promise to make requests to GitHub Api.